PX4/PX4-user_guide/en/assembly/index.md

 ## See Also

-- [Multicopter Racer Setup](../config_mc/racer_setup.md) — racer-specific assembly and configuration information (racers don't have GPS module)
+- [Multicopter Racer Setup](../config_mc/racer_setup.md) — racer-specific assembly and configuration information (racers don't usually have a GNSS module)
 - [Hardware Selection & Setup](../hardware/drone_parts.md) — information about connecting and configuring specific flight controllers, sensors and other peripherals (e.g. airspeed sensor for planes).